 The Henry Funeral Home, 1030 W. Beverley Street, Staunton, VA 24401 will accept flowers and handle service arrangements to be held in Virginia. https://www.henryfuneralhome.net/

-To send flowers to Robert "Bob" Wayne Miller's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert "Bob" Wayne Miller, please visit our floral store.